Simple guidelines and healthy recipes-for-one to make mealtime at home a cinch

 Tasty Tip #4: Quick, easy, healthy recipes for one

 These recipes are nutritious and delicious.
 Try them out and see how quick and easy it is to eat a healthy diet.
 We highlight the recipes here, but please download the recipe guide below and keep it handy.
-The recipes include nutritional information, which is helpful if you are on a heart healthy diet, a DASH (low salt) diet, have type 2 diabetes, or if you watch some other health issue.
+The recipes include nutritional information, which is helpful if you are on a heart-healthy diet, a DASH (low-salt) diet, have type 2 diabetes, or if you have some other health issue.
 Once you’ve made these dishes, get creative, expand your horizons, explore more options – and keep on cooking.

 Download our healthy recipes